priyaveerapathiran/NJ-Accidents/README.md

 **Future Work**

-1. To do time series analysis to predict the future accident rate.
+1. To do time series analysis to predict the future accident rate